stride3d/stride-docs/en/contributors/documentation/github-actions.md

 The **standard** workflows split the work into a `build` job and a `deploy` job, handing the site over as an artifact named `DocFX-app`.
 The benefit is that the built documentation is retained on the run page, so you can download and inspect exactly what was published.

 The **Fast Track** workflows collapse both into a single `build-deploy` job that deploys straight from the working directory.
-Compressing, uploading and re-downloading a full documentation build is slow, so skipping it saves a meaningful amount of time — at the cost of leaving no downloadable artifact behind.
+Compressing, uploading and re-downloading a full documentation build is slow, so skipping it saves a meaningful amount of time, at the cost of leaving no downloadable artifact behind.
 They are manual-only and exist for when you need a deployment out quickly.

 ### GitHub Release